Ecampus

 Success coaching is an academic counseling service for undergraduate Ecampus students, and it employs an individualized, strengths-based and holistic approach.
 Success coaches work in partnership with students to improve academic skills, to identify support resources, and to address obstacles to academic success at OSU.

-In 2019, the Quality Matters program honored Oregon State with its Online Learner Support Certification.
+In 2024, the Quality Matters program honored Oregon State with its Online Learner Support Certification.
 The certification lasts for a period of five years and applies to all programs delivered online by Ecampus.
 It recognizes programs that provide “all the critical student and academic services needed for learner success and use learner feedback to continuously improve those services.

-A Commitment to Excellence
+A Commitment to Quality

 All curricula for Ecampus courses and degree programs are designed by Oregon State faculty and are held to the same rigorous academic standards as the university’s on-campus classes.
-OSU is accredited by the Northwest Commission on Colleges and Universities, and all Ecampus students who complete degree requirements receive the same diploma and transcript as campus-based students.
+OSU is institutionally accredited by the Northwest Commission on Colleges and Universities, and all Ecampus students who complete degree requirements receive the same diploma and transcript as campus-based students.

-Services for faculty
+Services for Faculty

-Ecampus works closely with more than 1,200 Oregon State faculty members, program leads and department heads in order to provide students with transformative educational opportunities.
+Ecampus works closely with more than 1,300 Oregon State faculty members, program leads and department heads in order to provide students with transformative educational opportunities.
 The Ecampus staff offers an array of services, including a faculty development and training program that is comprehensive, responsive, and flexible.

 Ecampus requires ongoing training for faculty developing and teaching online courses.
 Faculty are expected to participate in training as part of the course development and redevelopment process, and to participate in ongoing training annually.